Ionic Greek

-Ionic or Ionian Greek (Ἰωνική) was a subdialect of the Eastern or Attic–Ionic dialect group of Ancient Greek.
+Ionic Greek or Ionian (Ἰωνική) was a subdialect of the Eastern or Attic–Ionic dialect group of Ancient Greek.
+On the basis of inscriptions, three subdialects of Ionic may be discerned.
 The Ionic group traditionally comprises three dialectal varieties that were spoken in Euboea (West Ionic), the northern Cyclades (Central Ionic), and from c.
 1000 BC onward in Asiatic Ionia (East Ionic), where Ionian colonists from Athens founded their cities.
 Ionic was the base of several literary language forms of the Archaic and Classical periods, both in poetry and prose.
 The works of Homer and Hesiod are among the most popular poetic works that were written in a literary form of the Ionic dialect, known as Epic or Homeric Greek.
 The oldest Greek prose, including that of Heraclitus, Herodotus, Democritus, and Hippocrates, was also written in Ionic.
 By the end of the 5th century BC, Ionic was supplanted by Attic, which had become the dominant dialect of the Greek world.

 History

 The Ionic dialect appears to have originally spread from the Greek mainland across the Aegean around the 11th century BC, during the early Greek Dark Ages.
 According to tradition, the ancestors of Ionians first set out from Athens, in a series of migrations, to establish their colonies on the coast of Asia Minor and the islands of the Cyclades, around the beginning of the Protogeometric period (1075/1050 BC).
 Between the 11th and 9th century BC, the Ionians continued to spread around those areas.
 The linguistic affinity of Attic and Ionic is evident in several unique features, like the early loss of /w/, or the merger of /ā/ and /ē/, as seen in both dialects.

 By the end of Archaic Greece and early Classical Greece in the 5th century BC, the central west coast of Asia Minor, along with the islands of Chios and Samos, formed the heartland of Ionia proper.
 The Ionic dialect was also spoken on islands across the central Aegean and on the large island of Euboea north of Athens.
 The dialect was soon spread by Ionian colonization to areas in the northern Aegean, the Black Sea, and the western Mediterranean, including Magna Graecia in Sicily and Italy.

 The Ionic dialect is generally divided into two major time periods, Old Ionic (or Old Ionian) and New Ionic (or New Ionian).
 The transition between the two is not clearly defined, but 600 BC is a good approximation.